IBM/db2developerextension-about/docs/troubleshooting/db2-instance-creation-errors.md

 **Problem**: The Db2 instance creation fails with Docker or Colima errors.

 **Solution**:
-1. Ensure that no other Docker-related processes are running on your system.
+1. Help ensure that no other Docker-related processes are running on your system.
 2. Check that you have sufficient system resources (at least 4 GB of available RAM).
 3. On macOS, try manually restarting Colima by running `colima restart` in the terminal.
 4. If the issue persists, delete the existing instance and try creating a new one.